Frittata con le verdure

 - - If you have more time, you can use fresh vegetables .

-What's the right wine for " Omelette with vegetables " ?
+What's the right wine for " Baked frittata with vegetables, pulses and ricotta cheese "?

 Our suggestion is: a good Italian white wine.